nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Demotes the education level of all the student contacts by one grade by default, unless the student is excluded.
 This feature can be used to do a mass undo of `levelup` or indicate retainees.

-If only some students' levels need to be changed, [edit](#editing-a-contact-:-edit) can be used instead.
+If only some students' levels need to be changed, [edit](#editing-a-contact) can be used instead.

 Format: `leveldown ex/[INDEX]...`

 <div markdown="block" class="alert alert-primary">

 :bulb:**Tips:** <br>

+* Students who are `jc1` will automatically demote to `sec5` when `leveldown` is applied.
+If students are part of the express course, `leveldown` can be applied again to demote them to `sec4`.

 * Students who are `pri1` will not demote any further.